Family of Medium Tactical Vehicles: Development and production history

-FMTV's origins trace back to a U.S. Army Training and Doctrine Command (TRADOC) requirements document issued in 1983 for a Medium Tactical Truck (MTT), the intended replacement for the in-service 2.5-ton truck.
-In July 1984 a program to look at a future 5-ton truck procurement to replace in-service 2.5- and 5-ton trucks began.
-Cost analysis demonstrated that the procurement should be for both 2.5- and 5-ton trucks, and in October 1984 FMTV formally began as a program.
+The FMTV's origins trace back to a U.S. Army Training and Doctrine Command (TRADOC) requirements document issued in 1983 for a Medium Tactical Truck (MTT), the intended replacement for the in-service 2.5-ton truck.
+In July 1984, a program to look at a future 5-ton truck procurement to replace in-service 2.5- and 5-ton trucks began.
+Cost analysis demonstrated that the procurement should be for both 2.5- and 5-ton trucks.
+In October 1984, the FMTV formally began as a program.
 The request for proposals (RFP) for FMTV was released in 1988.
-At this time it was expected that around 120,000 trucks would be ordered over three five-year contracts.
+At this time it was expected that around 120,000 trucks would be ordered, over three five-year contracts.

-In October 1988, the United States Army awarded contracts to Stewart & Stevenson, the Tactical Truck Corporation (a 50/50 joint venture between General Motors Military Vehicles and the BMY Wheeled Vehicle Division of the Harsco Corporation), and Teledyne Continental Motors for 15 prototype vehicles each, these to be completed by January 1989.
+In October 1988, the United States Army awarded contracts to Stewart & Stevenson, the Tactical Truck Corporation, a 50/50 joint venture between General Motors Military Vehicles and the BMY Wheeled Vehicle Division of the Harsco Corporation, and Teledyne Continental Motors, for 15 prototype vehicles each, to be completed by January 1989.
 In October 1991 a five-year FMTV contract was awarded to Stewart & Stevenson.
-The initial contract order total was expected to be 20,000 vehicles, but this was reduced to 10,843 vehicles valued at US$1.2 billion.
-Some options were added and raised the total to 11,197 vehicles over what would be extended to seven contract years.
-The first FMTVs were fielded in January 1996.
+The initial contract order total was expected to be 20,000 vehicles.
+This was reduced to 10,843 vehicles, and valued at US$1.2 billion.
+Some options were added, raising the total to 11,197 vehicles over seven contract years.
+In January 1996, the first FMTVs were fielded.